About Us | SOER

 Meet the Committee

-The SOER Committee is comprised of 12 to 18 members, including the Oklahoma Secretary of Energy (or a designee), a member of the Oklahoma Energy Initiative Board and several oil and natural gas operators and royalty owners.
+The Producer Education Committee is comprised of 12 to 18 members, including the Oklahoma Secretary of Energy (or a designee), a member of the Oklahoma Energy Initiative Board and several oil and natural gas operators and royalty owners.

 Tom Dunlap, Tripledee Drilling